francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ## FEC-related definitions

 Source symbol: piece of information exchanged by two endpoints.
+This document considers QUIC packets payloads as source symbols.

 Repair symbol: redundant information constructed from the combination of several source symbols.

-Erasure: loss of one or more entire symbols
+Erasure: loss of one or more symbols

 Erasure correction code: algorithm generating repair symbols and reconstructing missing source symbols from a set of source and repair symbols.

-Forward Erasure Correction: process of recovering erased symbols prior to the detection of their erasure.
+Forward Erasure Correction: process of recovering erased symbols before the detection of their erasure.

-FEC scheme: the conjunction of an erasure correction code and its specific protocol elements required to use it with the design described in this document.
+FEC scheme: the conjunction of an erasure correction code and the specific protocol elements required to use it with the design described in this document.